aehrc/open-fhir-training/README.md

 ### Prerequisites

-- Access to a Databricks workspace with the Open FHIR Training environment
-- Pathling library installed in the Databricks cluster
+- Access to a Databricks workspace with the Pathling library installed
 - Access to the training datasets (Synthea and MIMIC-IV demo)

 ### Setting Up in Databricks